Isaiah Thomas (basketball): Boston Celtics (2015–2017)

-Thomas led the Celtics to a first-round win over the Chicago Bulls after learning the day before the series began that his younger sister, Chyna Thomas, had died in a car accident outside of his native Tacoma, Washington.
-After the Celtics defeated the Bulls 4–2, he flew cross-country to attend her funeral.
-He returned to Boston for Game 1 of the Eastern Conference semi-finals and had 33 points and nine assists in helping the Celtics defeat the Washington Wizards 123–111.
-In Game 2 against Washington, Thomas scored 53 points—the second-highest total in Celtics playoff history—to help Boston win 129–119 in overtime and take a 2–0 lead in the series.
+In the 2017 playoffs, Thomas led the Celtics to a first-round series victory over the Chicago Bulls after learning the day before the series began that his younger sister, Chyna, had died in a car accident.
+After the Celtics defeated the Bulls in six games, Thomas flew cross-country to attend his sister's funeral.
+Thomas returned to Boston for Game 1 of the Eastern Conference Semifinals and helped the Celtics defeat the Washington Wizards 123–111.
+According to ESPN, during Game 1, "Thomas lost a front tooth following an inadvertent elbow from Otto Porter, requiring surgery to replace it and fix two other shifted teeth.
+He played through the dental wreck and scored 33 points and notched nine assists in the win.
+He didn't miss a game".
+Two days later in Game 2, Thomas scored 53 points—the second-highest total in Celtics playoff history—to help Boston win 129–119 in overtime and take a 2–0 lead in the series.
 He became only the fifth Celtic to score 50 or more points in a postseason game, missing John Havlicek's team record by one point.
-In Game 7 against Washington, Thomas scored 29 points and had 12 assists to help the Celtics advance to the Eastern Conference Finals for the first time since 2012 with a 115–105 win and a 4–3 series victory.
-After the Celtics lost the first two games of the Conference Finals to the Cleveland Cavaliers, Thomas was ruled out for the remainder of the postseason with a hip injury.
+In Game 7, Thomas scored 29 points and had 12 assists to help the Celtics advance to the Eastern Conference Finals for the first time since 2012 with a 115–105 victory.

+After the Celtics lost the first two games of the 2017 Eastern Conference Finals to the Cleveland Cavaliers, Thomas was ruled out for the rest of the postseason with a hip injury.
+In a statement, the Celtics said: Isaiah Thomas will miss the remainder of this year's postseason following re-aggravation of a right femoral-acetabular impingement with labral tear during Game 2 of the Eastern Conference Finals against Cleveland.
+Thomas initially injured the hip during the third quarter of the Celtics' March 15 game against Minnesota... the injury was further aggravated during Game 6 of the Eastern Conference Semifinals at Washington on May 12.

+The Celtics were defeated by the Cavaliers in five games in the Eastern Conference Finals.

+Thomas finished fifth in the NBA's most valuable player (MVP) voting for the 2016–17 season.